Touhou Project: Development

 The Touhou Project is a one-man project by Jun'ya Ōta (usually under the pseudonym ZUN), who does all the graphics, music, and programming alone for the bullet hell games, with the exceptions of the portrait art in Fairy Wars, which was done by Makoto Hirasaka.
 The fighting games, Immaterial and Missing Power, Scarlet Weather Rhapsody, Touhou Hisōtensoku, Hopeless Masquerade, Urban Legend in Limbo, and Antinomy of Common Flowers, were dual efforts with Twilight Frontier, in which ZUN wrote the music and story, and Twilight Frontier created the art and gameplay.

 ZUN's first interest in developing video games came during his high school years.
 While most shoot 'em up games utilise a military or science fiction theme, ZUN wanted a game with a miko main character, and a Shinto aesthetic.
 ZUN was part of his school's orchestra club, and originally wanted to create music for video games.
 He went to college, hoping to compose music for fighting games, since they were popular at the time due to Street Fighter II.
-As he did not know anybody else who was making games that he could put his music in, he made his own games for this purpose, which led to the first Touhou game, Highly Responsive to Prayers, being released in 1996.
+As he did not know anybody else who was making games that he could put his music in, he made his own games for this purpose, which led to the first Touhou Project game, Highly Responsive to Prayers, being released in 1996.
 The first game was originally intended as a practice in programming.
-Touhou only became a shooting game series from the second game onwards, because the popularity of shooting games had revived due to RayForce and ZUN had long been a fan of such games.
+The Touhou Project only became a shooting game series from the second game onwards, because the popularity of shooting games had revived due to RayForce and ZUN had long been a fan of such games.
 ZUN remarked how the general theme and direction of Touhou only started coming together in the sixth game, Embodiment of Scarlet Devil.

 ZUN develops his games with Visual Studio, Adobe Photoshop, and Cubase, according to his interview in Bohemian Archive in Japanese Red.
+For the development of Fossilized Wonders, ZUN has incorporated images generated by artificial intelligence into the game.

-Reception and fanworks
+Reception and legacy

-Many derivative works based on Touhou have been created since the release of Embodiment of Scarlet Devil, including dōjinshi, dōjin music (many of the songs had been made remixing the original games' music), dōjin anime, and dōjin games (even though the Touhou games themselves are dōjin games).
-The vast scope of Touhou Project derivatives prompted commentary, noting that Touhou Project became an unmissable aspect of Japanese consumer generated media.
+Many derivative works based on the Touhou Project have been created since the release of Embodiment of Scarlet Devil, including dōjinshi, dōjin music, dōjin anime, and dōjin games.
+The vast scope of Touhou Project derivatives prompted commentary, noting that the Touhou Project became an unmissable aspect of Japanese consumer generated media.
+Nowadays, the Touhou Project is regarded as a typical example of database consumption.
 These dōjin activities are mostly responsible for adding original attributes to characters that ZUN may not have intended.
 ZUN, for the most part, had acknowledged, appreciated, and even encouraged these derivative works by imposing very few restrictions on the use of his works.
-The major restrictions are on unauthorized commercial distribution (as opposed to dōjin) and the spoiling of endings; proper attribution to Team Shanghai Alice is a requirement.
-ZUN stated himself that he did not want the Touhou Project game series to be officially commercialized.
+The major restrictions are on unauthorized commercial distribution as opposed to dōjin, and the spoiling of endings; proper attribution to Team Shanghai Alice is a requirement; creators of derivative works are asked to refrain from crowdfunding their projects.
+ZUN stated himself that he did not want the Touhou Project series to be officially commercialized.